COMP6248-Reproducability-Challenge/ReviewOfPGGANs/README.md

 <br />

 ## Results of Networks
-Results using the CelebA dataset, trained on DCGAN, LSGAN and PGGAN.
+Results using the CelebA dataset, trained on DCGAN, LSGAN and PGGAN.<br />
 (Higher resolution videos can be found in 'Results' folder)

 **DCGAN and LSGAN**<br />